meta-logic/lltp/README.md

 ```
 F ::= bot, top, 0, 1, F * F, F & F, F | F, F + F, F -o F, !F, ?F, F^
 ```
-representing, respectively, the units (bottom, top, zero and one), the connectives (tensor, with, par, plus, lolli, bang and question mark) and the orthogonal.
+representing, respectively, the units (bottom, top, zero and one), the connectives (tensor, with, par, plus, linear implication, bang and question mark) and the orthogonal/negation.

 Axioms (formulas on the left side of the sequent) and conjectures (the formula on the right side of the sequent) are specified as ``fof(name, axiom, F)`` and ``fof(name, conjecture, F)`` respectively.
 The ``name`` chosen is not important.